7. Case Management Best Practices

 Now the logs within the case can be analyzed and results can be documented in the assessment field.
 Recommendations can be set from the canned recommendations list.
 Columns can be faded in and out and comments can be added.

-Let’s assume, our Level 1 Analyst concludes, that this is a "Legitmate Anomaly".
-He will now set the status to "Level 1 Finished" and update the case.
+Let's assume, our Level 1 Analyst concludes, that this is a "Legitimate Anomaly".
+They will now set the status to "Level 1 Finished" and update the case.
 After setting the case to "Level 1 Finished" the case becomes visible to the Level 2 Analyst.

 Let's assume, that a Level 2 Analyst now picks one of the cases in status "Level 1 Finished" and starts working on this case.